 The Ministry Experience Scheme

-If you are aged 18-30 why not spend a year serving God through the Ministry Experience Scheme; and if you are passionate about working with children, young people and families then there is the new MES CYPF stream beginning this September.
+If you are aged 18 to 30, why not spend a year serving God through the Ministry Experience Scheme; and if you are passionate about working with children, young people and families then Future Youth could be for you.